Danielflame/Mapty/README.md

 <h1 style="color:red;">View on Desktop Mode</h1>

 <b style="font-weight:bold;">How to Use</b>
+1)	Allow mapty acces your location
-1)	Click on your current location
+2)	Click on your current location on the map
-2)	A form apperas
+3)	A form apperas
-3)	Select either Runnin or Cycling
+4)	Select either Runnin or Cycling
-4)	Input the corresponding details
+5)	Input the corresponding details
-5)	Press Enter
+6)	Press Enter
-6)	Your workout has been saved
+7)	Your workout has been saved

 <b style="font-weight:bold;">Major Syntax Used</b>
 1)	Event Listeners